florentfettu/Binary-Tree-Classifier-From-Scratch/README.md

 ## Speed and performance test of our tree versus sklearn tree
 * Less faster than sklearn tree to predict 1 million observations
-* Better results than sklearn tree on the Iris dataset
+* Better accuracy than sklearn tree on the Iris dataset